-It is common to develop distressing or confused feelings after a traumatic event.
-The feelings may not develop immediately, with a person remaining emotionally numb to the event at first.
-Eventually, physical and emotional reactions may start to develop such as being unable to sleep or being upset easily.
-For many people, these emotions start to fade within a fairly short period of time, but if the emotions are very extreme or last for more than a month, the affected individual may be diagnosed with PTSD.
+It is common to develop distressing or confusing feelings after a traumatic event.
+The feelings may not develop immediately, with a person initially remaining emotionally numb to the event.
+Eventually, physical and emotional reactions may develop, such as being unable to sleep or being upset easily.
+For many people, these emotions start to fade within a relatively short period of time.
+Still, if the feelings are extreme or last for more than a month, the affected individual may be diagnosed with PTSD.

 Experts are unclear about why some people develop PTSD and others do not, but as with most mental health issues, it is likely to be due to a combination of factors.
 Some of these are described below.